 For three years starting in 2019, we are funding a pilot teletherapy program in conjunction with the Cochlear Implant Center of the Westchester Medical Center in Valhalla NY.
 We expect to reach those children with cochlear implants who, because of economics or geography, are unable to visit the needed therapists at their offices.
 This is not about "convenience" but rather about obtaining therapy this way or not at all.
 Think about a two parent working family, for example, or a child who lives far from the therapist.
 This innovative program brings the therapist to the child by way of computer tablets and telecommunication software.
 It has been successful elsewhere and we are sure that under the guidance and supervision of Katrina Stidham, MD, at WMC, it will successful in this region.

-The Ling Six Sound Test was created by Dr. Daniel Ling (a foremost authority on the teaching of speech to children who are profoundly deaf) as a quick method to ensure that a child’s hearing technology (such as a cochlear implant) is functioning properly.
+We supply toys to represent each sound to help early listeners connect important sounds to specific toys.
+In this regard, The Ling Six Sound Test was created by Dr. Daniel Ling (a foremost authority on the teaching of speech to children who are profoundly deaf) as a quick method to ensure that a child’s hearing technology (such as a cochlear implant) is functioning properly.
 It’s a low tech but effective way to know if a child is currently able to hear the spectrum of sounds (pitch and loudness) in the English language, which is critical for language and academic learning.
 It is an essential adjunct to the teletherapy program we support.

 Clarke School for Hearing and Speech is a well known school in NYC for teaching children who are hearing impaired, including those profoundly deaf with cochlear implants.
 Consistent with our Mission, we now support a program to provide extra care to "late identified" (meaning post age 3) deaf children having or needing cochlear implantation.
 Identifying and acting late presents a serious neurological challenge so these children need extra attention to catch up to their peers.
 Through Clarke, we also supply caregivers with information and and guidance to help the child at home.
 Home based support is critical - from reading, playing and speaking.
 And if some extra equipment is needed, it will be on hand at the School.
 It all leads to the child's success in the mainstream.
 For more about the school, see http://www.clarkeschools.org